minio/docs/source/reference/minio-mc/mc-ilm-tier-add.rst

          - ``NEARLINE``
          - ``COLDLINE``

+         For more information, see :gcs-docs:`GCS storage class <storage-classes>`.

       .. tab-item:: azure

          - ``Hot``
          - ``Cool``

+         For more information, see :azure-docs:`Hot, cool, and archive access tiers for blob data <storage/blobs/access-tiers-overview.html>`.

    If omitted, objects use the default storage class defined for the remote bucket.